domRiddle/ASF/FAQ.md

 In case of expired login key - ASF will remove old one and ask for new one on next login (which will require from you putting 2FA token if your account is 2FA-protected.
 If your account is using ASF 2FA, token will be generated and used automatically)

 And lastly, if you used wrong login + password combination, obviously you need to correct this, or disable bot that is attempting to connect using those credentials.
 ASF can't guess on it's own whether ```InvalidPassword``` means invalid credentials, or any of the reasons listed above, therefore it'll keep trying until it succeeds.

+Keep in mind that ASF has it's own built-in system to react accordingly to steam quirks, eventually it will connect and resume it's job, therefore it's not required to do anything if the issue is temporary.
+Restarting ASF in order to magically fix problems will only make things worse (as new ASF won't know previous ASF state of ```InvalidPassword```, and try to connect instead of waiting), so avoid doing that unless you know what you're doing.